hollasch/LSON/README.md

 Scalars
 --------
 Scalar values are distinguished from strings by enclosing parentheses.
 For example, `(null)` denotes the special value `null`.
-Unlike JSON, any string-representable value is allowed, and interpretation is up to the decoding application.
-Applications that do not handle a particular scalar value natively will process that value as a simple string, while preserving the notion that it's a special value.
+Any string-representable value is allowed, and interpretation is up to the decoding application.
+Applications that do not handle a particular scalar value natively will process that value as a simple string, while preserving the notion that it's a scalar value.
 The scalar nature of the value is to be preserved if it is written back out to LSON.

 ### Typed Scalars
 In order to facilitate processing, or to provide precision, or to resolve ambiguity, scalar values